Carson's Law: International Broadcasts

 Carson's Law was bought by several members of the UK ITV network.
 TVS aired edited half-hour episodes on Thursdays and Fridays at 3.30pm in 1987 and 1988.
 At the same time, Yorkshire Television showed a considerable number of episodes on Thursdays at 1.30pm between October 1984 and March 1988.
 Television South West screened a slightly lower number in their 6.35pm slot on Tuesdays during 1984.
 Ulster Television aired episodes on Monday nights at 11.10pm up until at least October 1992.

-Carson's Law was also shown in Portuguese television on RTP1 in the 80s, and was re-played on RTP memoria (trans.
+Carson's Law was also shown in Portuguese television on RTP1 in the 80s under the title O Império de Carson (lit.
+The Carson's Empire), and was re-played on RTP memoria (trans.
 "RTP Memory") in 2008.

 Carson's Law was shown in Catalan television (TV3) as well.
 The Catalan name for the series is Carson i Carson advocats.

 Carson's Law was also shown in the Netherlands for its entirety by the NCRV broadcasting company.
 The company adapted the title to simply 'The Carsons'.
 It ran in the afternoon, and was quite popular.

 Carson's Law was also shown in Israeli television (Channel 2, experimental broadcasting).
 It was called The race to the top of Jennifer Carson ("Ha-Merotz La-Tzameret Shel Jennifer Carson").
 It ran on a weekly basis for about two years.

 Carson's Law was also shown in Germany in the early 90s.
 It ran daily in the afternoon and was called "Carson & Carson".